Sai9700128/Rowing-Guide-website/README.md

 - git add .

--git add filename.extension (used to add separate files in the commit list)
+- git add filename.extension (used to add separate files in the commit list)

 - git commit -m "READEME"